q5sys/talks/self-2024-06/Text Gen.md

 linguistic units - a number of chars that can be processed together

+I am at Southeast Linuxfest in 2024.

+I am at
+Southea
+st Linu
+xfest i
+n 2024.

 overfitting - when a model learns too closely to the training data and fails to generalize to new or unseen data.
 Basically it becomes ridgid and less helpful